Introduction: Camping Hammock

 When it comes to camping there is no easier and more comfortable solution than a hammock.
 It is compact, cosy and easy to use.

 I spend a lot of time outdoors.
-For me one thing is certain - you have to have a good sleep.
+For me one thing is certain - I have to have a good sleep.
 I used to be a tent man but it was not easy.
 Even though I used camping mat I still had a stiff back and neck that made camping not so pleasant.
 About a year ago I discovered camping hammocks.
 A professional hammock maker introduced me to this "new" invention.
 I was hooked right from the beginning and had to make one for myself.
 The first one was, of course, a catastrophe.
 It was really heavy and bulky.
 I got some tips from hammock master and soon after I made a new one.
 It was really compact and lightweight.
-I have been using it ever since.
+I have n using it ever since.

 I decided to sew a new one not because I need one but because I know that I could improve the design and quality quite a bit.
 And so I did.
 I am super happy with how it turned out and it is a big honour to share my design and tips with you!
 The new hammock packs smaller than a can of beer and weighs only 520 grams! (talk about lightweight )